supernord/2025-ABACBS-workshop/_episodes/27-function_annotation.md

 > | AF-A0A0U5EPG3-F1-model_v4   | Q8ZPP3     | 0.697 | 0.862          | IPR025292 | PF13327 | T3SS_LEE_assoc  | 1     |
 > {% endraw %}
 >
-> - This collection of similar structures are annotated with PFAM clans relating to a Type III secretion system adaptor protein.
-[1]
+> - This collection of similar structures are annotated with PFAM clans which all relate to a Type III secretion system adaptor protein (SctK gene).
-> - This suggests a related function for our uncharacterized gene.
+> - This suggests a potential related function for our uncharacterized gene.
-> - However, SctK is considered to be missing from Chlamydiota in recent reviews.
-[2] {: .solution }
+{: .solution }

+> ## Careful
+> - Structural similarity does **NOT** guarantee a related function.
+> - Shared structural scaffolds can sometimes adopt highly divergent functions.
+> - We can look for complementary evidence to support structure-based annotations.
+{: .discussion}

 ## Synteny

 Structure-based annotation is on the roadmap for another nf-core pipeline - [proteinannotator](https://nf-co.re/proteinannotator/dev/)

-> ## Careful
-> Structural similarity does not guarantee a related function.
-Shared structural scaffolds can sometimes adopt highly divergent functions.
-{: .discussion}

 ## References
 - [1]